-EthylGemeinschaft, a German oil firm which operated with slave labour during the holocaust, was owned by Standard Oil and General Motors.
+EthylGemeinschaft, a German oil firm, that operated with slave labour during the holocaust, was owned by Standard Oil and General Motors.
 The US gave Germany the know-how to produce leaded gasoline and synthetic rubber in direct contravention of US War Department orders.
 Without the unique formula for making leaded gasoline, the Nazis could not have flown their planes or fueled their land vehicles.

 Refusal to Disclose

-In his book Propaganda, written in 1928, Edward Bernays argues that democracy depends on the successful control of public opinion (i.e. Chomsky’s theory of manufactured consent).
+In his book Propaganda, written in 1928, Edward Bernays argued that democracy depends on the successful control of public opinion (i.e. Chomsky’s theory of manufactured consent).
 “Those who manipulate this unseen mechanism of society constitute an invisible government which is the true ruling power of our country.”
-He found connections between tobacco and cancer used by Germany, and largely discounted by the rest of the world.
+He was aware of connections between tobacco and cancer used by Germany, and largely discounted by the rest of the world.
 Tobacco is still a growth industry in China, India, and Latin America.

 Several leaders in the efforts against cancer, including Sir Richard Doll of Oxford, secretly worked for the chemical industry for years and didn’t disclose these ties.
 Their research consistently shows many chemicals to be much less dangerous than independent research has found them to be.

-When entire towns are contaminated, like Mossville and Reveilletown, Louisiana, the town is bought by the chemical companies, each person’s home re-located, and each person who settled is made to sign a confidentiality agreement.
+When entire towns are contaminated, like Mossville and Reveilletown, Louisiana, the town is bought by the chemical companies, homes re-located, and each person who settled is made to sign a confidentiality agreement.

 Robert Kehoe worked for Ethyl, GM, Standard Oil and other chemical companies under Kettering labs of the University of Cincinnati in the 1930s – the labs carried out studies on the hazards of…